 - What tax implications are important to you?

-To discuss this decision with an experienced attorney, request a free consultation with Attorney Travis J. DeCosta today.
+To discuss this decision with an experienced attorney, call 1-401-234-2109 or request a free consultation with Attorney Travis J. DeCosta today.

 ***This article/blog is intended to give a general, surface-level understanding of its subject(s) and should not be used as legal advice.
 Before making any legal decision, it is best to speak with a professional about all your circumstances and the particulars which matter to you most, as there are many different options, legal and tax benefits and consequences, and exceptions, which are not mentioned herein.